AdvDebug/AntiCrack-DotNet/README.md

 * Checking For Ports on the system (useful if the VM or the sandbox have no ports connected)

-* Making Sandboxie Crash Your Application (no longer works)

 * Checking for devices created by VMs or Sandboxes

 ## Anti Dll Injection